alinasarmiento/pytorch_contactnet/README.md

 # Pytorch Contact-GraspNet
 Pytorch implementation of Contact-GraspNet.
 Original Tensorflow implementation can be found at: https://github.com/NVlabs/contact_graspnet

 DISCLAIMER: This is research code I'm using as a stepping stone toward a different project - your mileage may vary.
 I'll update this repo periodically but am not actively maintaining it.
+That being said, please raise issues when you find them and I'll try and resolve them as quickly as I can.

 ## General notes
 The train file is a little broken and will be updated soon along with tools to evaluate the model in Pybullet and on a real world setup.
 Stay tuned for a cleaner datloader + instructions for interfacing with ACRONYM as well.